BetterTheWorld/expo-button-sdk/README.md

 ### Promotions with Deal Selection

-Display and handle promotion deals within the purchase path:
+Display and handle promotion deals within the purchase path with modern card-based UI:

 ```typescript
 const promotionData = {